 The metric for depletion of interconnected surface water is a volume or rate of surface water depletion.
-This is a very difficult metric to quantify in the Basin since the depletion of interconnected surface water by municipal groundwater extraction is so small that it is not possible to directly measure through changes in streamflow, although these changes can potentially be seen in model results.
+This is a very difficult metric to quantify in the Basin since the depletion of interconnected surface water by municipal groundwater extraction is so small that it is not possible to directly measure through changes in streamflow.
 The SGMA regulations allow for the use of groundwater elevations as a proxy for volume or rate of surface water depletion.
 To use a groundwater elevation proxy there must be significant correlation between groundwater elevations and the sustainability indicator for which groundwater elevation measurements are to serve as a proxy.
-Significant correlation is difficult to prove because depletion of surface water by groundwater extractions is so small compared to the other streamflow factors mentioned above, and is not directly measurable in the streamflow.
-However, if groundwater elevations connected to streams are kept at or above current elevations, which are close to period of record high levels, there will be no more depletions in surface water than experienced over the past 18 years.
-Essentially, the minimum thresholds seek to maintain a groundwater gradient toward the stream by controlling groundwater levels near the stream.
+Significant correlation is difficult to prove because depletion of surface water by groundwater extractions is so small compared to the other streamflow factors mentioned in Section 3.9 above, and is not directly measurable in the streamflow.
+Even though changes in streamflow from groundwater extractions cannot be directly measured, those changes can be simulated by a model.